rkmtlab/multi-ems/README.md

 ## Read Before Use

 - Use only under confident understandings of EMS.
   - You can see details from other great projects [here.](https://github.com/PedroLopes/openEMSstim)
+  - You can see an overview of related work in my [article.](https://doi.org/10.1145/3184743)
 - The board and softwares are NOT medically approved.
 Always use the device following author's instruction.
 - Do NOT leave the power on when it is not in use.
 - Do NOT place electrodes to dangerous parts of the body.
 E.g., around the chest/heart.
 - Take care of the output voltage.
 - See LICENSE.
 - Follow the Liability Waiver before usage.
+- It is important to use an individual power source for the 3V input (noted as Battery in the figure) due to safety reasons.

 ## Developing your own Board